ypyl/useQm/README.md

 - **Auto-abort**: Automatically cancels pending requests when a component unmounts or a new request is triggered.
 - **Server-Sent Events**: Native support for real-time streaming via `useSse` with automatic reconnection.

+## Limitations

+As a lightweight alternative, `useQm` intentionally omits advanced features found in full-fledged libraries like React Query or TanStack Query:

+- **No Caching**: Data is not cached between requests; each fetch retrieves fresh data.
+- **No Background Refetching**: No automatic refetching on window focus, network reconnection, or stale data handling.
+- **No Debouncing or Throttling**: Requests are executed immediately without rate limiting.
+- **No Optimistic Updates**: Mutations do not support speculative UI updates.
+- **No Query Invalidation**: No mechanism to invalidate and refetch related queries after mutations.
+- **Simplified Retry Logic**: Only supports basic exponential backoff for network errors (5xx status codes).

+If your application requires these features, consider using a more comprehensive library. `useQm` is ideal for simple use cases where you want minimal overhead and full control.

 ## Installation

 Since `useQm` is not a package, simply copy [useQm.tsx](./src/useQm.tsx) into your project's source directory (e.g., `src/hooks/useQm.tsx`).